-Alcoholic beverages are not allowed in dormitory.
+- Alcoholic beverages are not allowed in dormitory.
 Opened containers of alcoholic beverages (including cups) are forbidden within the dorm, premises, and property.
-If the housing staff members find any alcoholic bottles, containers, or cans within the above areas, the student will be asked to move out immediately and a $100 penalty will be charged.
-In addition, there will be no refund of rents or security deposit for violating the housing rules, regulations, and policies.
+If the housing staff members find any alcoholic bottles, containers, or cans within the above areas, the student may be asked to move out immediately and a fine may be assessed.

-The Univeristy and housing department does not permit dormitory room parties.
-Once housing staff members receive the compliant from the neighbors or property manager, the student will be asked to move out immediately and a $100 penalty will be charged.
-In addition, there will be no refund of rent or security deposit for violating the housing rules, regulations, and policies.
+- The University and housing department does not permit dormitory room parties.
+If housing staff members receive a complaint from neighbors or the property manager, the student may be asked to move out immediately and a fine may be assessed.

-The dorm spaces are allocated by NPU Housing Staff and NPU owns the ownership to all the dorm spaces.
-Students are not allowed to sublease the room to any other persons to get any profit.
-As long as the housing staff members discover the sublease is true and has been verified, the student’s space will be annulled and asked to move out immediately.
-The student who does the sublease will lose the rent and deposit; also, the student will pay a fine, 50% of the rent/semester, to NPU.
+- The dorm spaces are allocated by NPU housing staff and NPU owns all dorm spaces.
+Students are not allowed to sublease the room to any other persons.
+If housing staff members discover a sublease, the student’s housing privileges may be forfeited and the student may be asked to move out immediately.

-University insurance does not cover personal losses.
+- University insurance does not cover personal losses.
 Students should take precautions to protect personal belongings from theft, fire, water damage, or other loss.
-Students are encouraged to purchase their own rental insurance.
+Students are required to purchase their own rental insurance.

 CraigsList - A very comprehensive listing of apartments and houses for rent.
 Rooms are available and listed as well.

 Apartments.com - Apartment rentals: search by number of rooms, city.